eucalyptus/eucalyptus-cookbook/README.md

 Faststart
 -------------------
 ### Methodology
 Faststart is a Bash script, `faststart/cloud-in-a-box.sh`, that invokes the Eucalyptus cookbook in order to install a single host cloud-in-a-box install.
-There is an HTTP redirect in place for eucalyptus.com/install that points to that script in the faststart branch so that users can use the following to invoke it:
+It will package up the Chef cookbooks as a berks package, then install Eucalyptus.
+To run the Faststart script, from the top level eucalyptus-cookbook directory, execute:

-    bash <(curl -Ls eucalyptus.com/install)
+    faststart/cloud-in-a-box.sh

 Once invoked the script does the following: